ZenBrayn/shiny-datatables-ex/README.md

-# shiny-datatables-ex
+# Shiny DataTables Example

-Simple DataTables example in Shiny
+Simple DataTables example in Shiny using the dplyr::starwars data set.